Embedding Hindsight Reasoning in Separation Logic: Temporal Interpolation

-We turn an interference $(\acpred, \acom)$ into an atomic block the execution of which is guarded by an assumption.
+To make the idea formal, we transform interferences into programs as follows: We turn an interference $(\acpred, \acom)$ into an atomic block the execution of which is guarded by an assumption.
 Recall that atomic blocks are not part of our programming constructs, but the above expression will be treated as a single command with the expected semantics.
 The reason we need a single command is that $\commandof{\acpred, \acom}$ should abstract command $\acom$ in the program, and that command leads to a single state change.
 Also note that $\acpred$ is a predicate from the assertion language that we deliberately use within an assumption.
 To be closer to programming practice, one can weaken $\acpred$ to information about the current state that can be checked over the program variables.
 We use $\acpred\mstar\true$ rather than $\acpred$ to make sure the command satisfies~\eqref{cond-loccom}.
 We also call $\commandof{\acpred, \acom}$ a \emph{self-interference}.
 Function~$\stmtof{-}$ lifts the construction to a set of interferences.
 The resulting program repeatedly executes all self-interferences in random order.

-The new predicate $\governeddefnb$ describes the set of \emph{$\theInterference$-governed} computations, the computations in which every state change is due to an interference or a self-interference.
-The set of interferences $\theInterference$ is a parameter of the definition:
+The new predicate $\governeddefnb$ describes the set of \emph{$\theInterference$-governed} computations, the computations in which every state change is due to an interference or a self-interference:

 We view here $\setstates$ as a set of computations that consist of a single state.
 With this definition, we intend to replace Inclusion~\eqref{Equation:TINaive} by